dhedge/dhedge-v2-sdk/README.md

 ### Change pool assets (enable/disable)

-Enable WETH in addition to already enabled USDC and USDT, but WETH shouldn't be allowed as deposit.
+Change pool assets to allow USDT for deposits.
+Also enable WETH as an asset, but shouldn't be allowed as deposit.

 ```
 const enabledAssets = [